Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific

 Discovering how the bacteria in our intestine affect our health is an interesting topic, but it's also one with great practical importance.
 In the future, we may be able to treat diseases by adding specific bacteria to the intestine in order to produce a specific effect.
 Some people already try to do this.
 They ingest probiotics to add bacteria and yeasts to their intestine.
 The probiotic products that exist today contain only a few species out of the huge variety of organisms that live in our gut, however.

 Most of our gut microbes haven't been grown successfully outside the body, which limits the types of probiotics that can be produced.
 Hopefully, this problem will soon be overcome.
 Probiotic foods, drinks, and supplements may one day be designed for specific health problems.
-Studying intestinal bacteria in the future may be just as important as studying new medications in order to treat diseases.
+Studying intestinal bacteria in the future might be just as important as studying new medications in order to treat diseases.

 - Fecal transplant success in treating C. diff from the CBC (Canadian Broadcasting Corporation)

 - Fecal transplantation and Crohn's disease from WebMD

 - Interaction between gut bacteria and diet from the NIH (National Institutes of Health